santis1001/Employee-Manager/README.md

 ```
 **`getRoles(db, data)`**

-This function recieves the db connection instance and data containing the parameters for order and sorting the output.
+This function receives the connection instance `db` and the `data` parameter containing the parameters for ordering and sorting the output.
+It uses these parameters to execute the SQL query and retrieve the desired results with the specified order and sorting.

 ```js
 function getRoles(db, data) {